alibaba/EasyCV/docs/source/tutorials/torchacc.md

 ### Multi Gpus

-The FPS of 8 gpus is as follows：
+The throughput of 8 gpus is as follows:

 |      | Raw  | Torchacc | Speedup |                                 |
 | ---- | ---- | -------- | ------- | ------------------------------- |